-Phase 2- Autumn 1: There are 20 GPC and 14 Harder to read and spell words.
+Phase 2- Autumn 1: There are 23 GPC and 12 Harder to read and spell words.
+Use Activity Book 1

-Phase 3- Autumn 2 into Spring 1: There are 28 GPC and 18 Harder to read and spell words.
+Phase 3- Autumn 2 into Spring 1 and 2: There are 29 GPC and 32 Harder to read and spell words.
 Phase 2 is also revised during this time.
+Use Activity Book 2.
+Phase 3 of ELS covers more than just the Phase 3 graphemes, we introduce some challenge from Phase 4 (in the form of adjacent consonants) alongside the Phase 3 teaching to extend children's sounding out and blending skills.

 Phase 4- Summer 1: Phase 4 has been designed to give the children the opportunity to revise all they have learnt in phases 2 and 3.
+There are no new GPCS or harder to read and spell words.

 Phase 5- Summer 2: This is gently introduced this term.
+There are 20 new GPC and 16 Harder to Read and spell words.
+Use Activity Book 3